Provence: The Coast

-We didn't have much time in this busy city, but you can manage to see a few highlights in one morning.
+We didn't have much time in this busy city, but you can manage to see a few highlights in a half day.
 After making your way to the center of town, explore the famous port and city center.
 There are plenty of markets, restaurants, boats, and people at every turn - so try to walk as much as possible.

 When you've wandered enough, take a trolley all the way up to the iconic Basilique Notre-Dame de la Garde, driving along the famous seaside boulevard La Corniche.
 You'll have incredible views and pass many of Marseille's famous sights, like La Porte de l'Orient and the Ile d'If (home to the Chateau d'If made famous in The Count of Monte Cristo).